-Face-to-face services at Special Collections & Archives have resumed in a limited capacity as of 20 July 2020.
+Face-to-face services at Special Collections & Archives have resumed in a limited capacity.
 Please note that we have reduced capacity due to social distancing measures, and access is by appointment only.

 Access to Special Collections & Archives is Monday-Friday from 10:00-12:45.